Firmware Update Types

 (UEFI) Full ROM

-* Removes the developer mode boot (white "OS verification is OFF") screen
+* Removes the Developer Mode boot (white "OS verification is OFF") screen

 * Completely removes the ability to run ChromeOS (and ChromeOS Recovery Mode), creating a small risk of bricking your device